LineageOS/hudson/README.markdown

 This repository is preconfigured to use the git-review plugin.
 More information can be found at: https://pypi.python.org/pypi/git-review

+..* NOTE: Sort device listings in cm-build-targets and devices.json alphanumerically by codename.
-Edit cm-build-targets with your device codename and branch.
+1. Edit cm-build-targets with your device codename and branch.
-Add a PNG 109x124 image of your device to getcm-devices/static/img directory.
+2. Add a PNG 109x124 image of your device to getcm-devices/static/img directory.
-Add your device's information to devices.json.
+3. Add your device's information to devices.json.
-Submit a change to gerrit for review.
+4. Submit a change to gerrit for review.

 You can upload your change to gerrit with commands like these: